keithmburu/courses/2018-deep-learning/assignment4.md

 #### Zero Padding

- When classifying images, we could assume that every image had the same dimensions.
+ When learaning to classify images, we could assume that every image had the same dimensions.
 Since we're using sequence data,  not all sentences are the same size and some may be shorter than `maxlen`.
 This is a problem when using mini-batching because our tensors expect data of a certain size.
 The standard solution to this is to use **zero padding**.
 This just means that we fill in any unused slots in our tensor with zeroes, making all of our examples the same size.
+While it is technically possible to train an LSTM on inputs of any size, we would need to feed our model one example at a time during training, which would be extremely slow and not obviously preferable.

 ````python
 x_train = sequence.pad_sequences(x_train, maxlen=maxlen)